dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 * ...

 ???
-* we're a new era now boys and girls
+* we're a new era now boys and girls, finally things are evolving
+* long period of time when people had all sorts of workarounds for things, like using tables for everything - please don't
 * css is faster than js for animations
+* netscape used javascript at first for css (super slow and still is)